Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 401(k) Calculator

 If you’ve thought for even a few minutes about saving for retirement, chances are you have some familiarity with the 401(k) savings plan.
-You probably know, for example, that a 401(k) is a type of “defined contribution plan,” and you are probably aware that it receives special tax treatment from the IRS.
-You may even remember some of the rules regarding early withdrawals and roll-overs - or maybe not.
+You probably know, for example, that a 401(k) is a type of “defined contribution plan,” and they receive special tax treatment from the IRS.

 For anyone who is building a retirement strategy that prominently features a 401(k), it’s important to have a deeper understanding of the plan, both its advantages and disadvantages.
 In what cases is it most useful?
 Are there hidden costs?
 And, most importantly, how does the dang thing work?
 Before we try to answer that question, however, let’s make sure we understand the basics.

 Do you need help planning for your retirement?
-Find a financial advisor who serves your area with SmartAsset's free online matching tool.
+Consider finding a financial advisor who has experience building retirement plans.

 Photo credit: © iStock/Marvin Samuel Tolentino Pineda